-The Legislative committee has identified specific individuals to be responsible for various product areas of the industry which should lead to better information sharing on an ongoing basis.
-It is being slightly updated and will hopefully be ready for distribution by the end of this month.
+The Legislative committee continues to reconfirm new and previously identified specific individuals to be responsible for various product areas of the industry which should lead to better information sharing on an ongoing basis.
+It continues to be updated and will be distributed when completed.

 As always, I would ask you to remember to thank the countless NAHU members around IN and the Country as a whole that continuously put in long hours to ensure the best information possible is being shared with Legislators, HHS, CMS, IRS, DOL, DOI’s and of course other NAHU members.
 As you know, much of this is always done in anonymity and solely for the benefit of the Association, our members and the general public.

-And as always – ongoing THANKS to all the Local Legislative Chairs who serve on the Legislative Committee as well as those that serve on other committees.
+And as always – ongoing THANKS to all the Local Legislative Chairs and other members who serve on the Legislative Committee as well as those that serve on other committees.
 Your service is vitally important and greatly appreciated.

 Ongoing simple message – IF you are not participating in both PAC’s – HUPAC – our Federal PAC and ISAHU-PAC – our State PAC, then PLEASE do so!
 Both PAC’s help support activities that really do make a difference in the ongoing legislative battles.
 Information can be found on the www.HUPAC.org , www.nahu.org and the www.ISAHU.org sites.